-The Authority has financed rental loans with proceeds of its Multifamily Housing Insured Mortgage Revenue Bonds (outstanding as of December 31, 2011 in an aggregate principal amount of \$77,355,000) and, since 2000, has financed rental and business loans and certain guaranteed participation interests with proceeds of its Multi-Family/Project Bonds, which were outstanding as of December 31, 2011 in an aggregate principal amount of \$797,220,000.
+The Authority has financed rental loans with proceeds of its Multi-Family Housing Insured Mortgage Revenue Bonds (outstanding as of December 31, 2011 in an aggregate principal amount of \$77,355,000 and referred to as "Bonds" in this Annual Report) and, since 2000, has financed rental and business loans and certain guaranteed participation interests with proceeds of its Multi-Family/Project Bonds, which were outstanding as of December 31, 2011 in an aggregate principal amount of \$797,220,000.
+See Appendix B for further detail about the Bonds.
 Certain of the Multi-Family/Project Bonds are secured by the full faith and credit of the Authority, as described in "General Obligations - Multi-Family/Project Bonds" under this caption.

 Bonds secured by a pledge of loan revenues as well as bonds secured by loan revenues and the general obligation of the Authority have also been privately placed to institutional purchasers by the Authority in order to finance rental loans.
 See "General Obligations - Privately Placed Bonds" under this caption.
 The Authority has also issued general obligation housing bonds to finance a rental loan secured by a pledge of loan revenues as well as the full faith and credit of the Authority.
-See "General Obligations - General Obligation Bonds" under this caption.
+See "General Obligations -

+General Obligation Bonds" under this caption.
 Projects in the RAP Program have been acquired using a combination of revenue bonds, the Authority's general fund monies, proceeds of general obligation bonds and non-recourse seller carryback financing.
-See footnote (6) of the audited financial statements of the Authority attached hereto as Appendix C for more information regarding these outstanding bonds and notes.
+See footnote (6) of the audited financial statements of the Authority attached hereto as Appendix A for more information regarding these outstanding bonds and notes.
 The Authority has also acted as a conduit issuer of bonds supported by letters of credit or other credit facilities.
 These conduit bonds are payable only with amounts received from the conduit borrower, and are therefore not reported as obligations of the Authority on its financial statements.